SAP/openui5-docs/docs/Date_Format_91f2eba.md

 ***

 #### Relative Format

-Relative format on "day"' level is only supported by the date instance but not the date time or the time instance.

 -   `relative`: if this is set to `true`, the date is formatted relatively to the actual date if it's within the given date range.